1 Memories of the Capitol Theater

 It's never closed in my memory.
 Whenever a movie pops up on television which I recall seeing at the Capitol, I still remember the smell of the popcorn, the look of the amber-colored lights on the wall, the sound and the echo of the squeaky chairs as they fold down for another theater patron, the short stabs of light as it shoots between the padded vinyl-clad doors between the snack bar area and the theater auditorium as someone enters to find a place to sit among its many seats.

 I drove around the square to check out the front of the theater.
 There it sat as it has over the last few years....naked.
-Stripped of its colorful exterior, it's marquee, it's decorative lights, even the chrome front doors and ticket booth have been removed and replaced by an unsightly plain wooden door and a small window.
-The nakedness of the building showing only the plain gray-colored skeleton of the structure remained.
+Stripped of its colorful exterior, its marquee, its decorative lights, even the chrome front doors, and ticket booth have been removed and replaced by an unsightly plain wooden door and a small window.
+The nakedness of the building showed only the plain gray-colored skeleton of the structure remained.
 I looked up into what was the women's restroom window to see that one of the restroom stall doors was open and facing the window to prevent me from seeing inside.

 Then, an image that will probably remain with me as long as the Capitol itself.
 Those padded vinyl-clad doors..... still hanging from their hinges, showing signs of the devastation around them, exposed to the sunlight for the first time since they were installed.... but still there..... separating the snack bar from the auditorium.

 I'm sure that many people have a lot of memories of the Capitol.
 After all, it goes back long before my time in Taylorville, it may not be altogether accurate but this is the way I remember it....and the way I want to remember it.
 The Capitol was my friend, it was like an extension of my home...and a big part of Taylorville, my hometown.
 Goodbye old friend.